$\pi$VAE: a stochastic process prior for Bayesian deep learning with MCMC: Abstract

 \section{Abstract}

-Stochastic processes provide a mathematically elegant way to model complex data.
+{Stochastic processes provide a mathematically elegant way to model complex data.
 In theory, they provide flexible priors over function classes that can encode a wide range of interesting assumptions.
 However, in practice efficient inference by optimisation or marginalisation is difficult, a problem further exacerbated with big data and high dimensional input spaces.
-We propose a novel variational autoencoder (VAE) called the prior encoding variational autoencoder (\spiVAE).
-The \spiVAE is finitely exchangeable and Kolmogorov consistent, and thus is a continuous stochastic process.
-We use \spiVAE to learn low dimensional embeddings of function classes.
-We show that our framework can accurately learn expressive function classes such as Gaussian processes, but also properties of functions to enable statistical inference (such as the integral of a log Gaussian process).
+We propose a novel variational autoencoder (VAE) called the prior encoding variational autoencoder (\spiVAE). \spiVAE is a new continuous stochastic process.
+We use \spiVAE to learn low dimensional embeddings of function classes by combining a trainable feature mapping with generative model using a VAE.
+We show that our framework can accurately learn expressive function classes such as Gaussian processes, but also properties of functions such as their integrals.
 For popular tasks, such as spatial interpolation, \spiVAE achieves state-of-the-art performance both in terms of accuracy and computational efficiency.
-Perhaps most usefully, we demonstrate that the low dimensional independently distributed latent space representation learnt provides an elegant and scalable means of performing Bayesian inference for stochastic processes within probabilistic programming languages such as Stan.
+Perhaps most usefully, we demonstrate an elegant and scalable means of performing fully Bayesian inference for stochastic processes within probabilistic programming languages such as Stan.}